stevekinney/tailwind-workshop/src/content/why-plugins.md

 ## Project Scalability

 As your project grows, managing custom utilities and components can become challenging.
 A plugin can serve as a centralized location for these customizations, making the codebase easier to manage as it scales.

-Creating a Tailwind plugin allows you to tap into Tailwind's powerful configuration and generation engine, providing a seamless way to extend the framework's capabilities according to your specific needs.